-Just like many other towns, Malindi also has its own ‘language’ characterized by artistically crafted words, some of which are borrowed from the Arabs, Mijikenda tribes, and the Swahili language.
+Just like many other towns, Malindi also has its own ‘language’ characterized by artistically crafted words, some of which are borrowed from the Arabs, Mijikenda tribes, and the Swahili, A tribe from the coast region that is believed to h... language.
 Familiarize yourself with the following words as you may be hearing them quite frequently from the locals during your visits to Malindi:

 Greetings and words of courtesy